adjust/hashtypes/README.md

 This extension is actually a fork of shatypes[1] which adds some other data types as crc32 and provides some fixes to original implementations.

+infofarmer/hashtypes
+This repo has been hijacked and malicious code could be placed here disguised in the legitimate repo's cloned code